-24 Similar OLS equations, in which the dependent variable was the contribution rate, yielded qualitatively similar results.
+Similar OLS equations, in which the dependent variable was the contribution rate, yielded qualitatively similar results.

-25 The identification of the employers is accomplished through the deduction file number.
-There is a small percentage of cases in which the deduction file number changed from one year to the next, without an actual change in employer, and they are counted as a change in employer.
+The identification of the employers is accomplished through the deduction file number.
+There are a small per centage of cases in which the deduction file number changed from one year to the next, without an actual change in employer, and they are counted as a change in employer.

-26 Men aged 22-67 and women aged 21-62 who worked for at least four months.
+Men aged 22-67 and women aged 21-62 who worked for at least four months.
+Throughout the article, workers are defined as having contributed to pension savings whether they contributed directly or alongside their employer.